About the Commission

 Click here for the Cannabis Regulation Commission Rules and Operating Procedures that were adopted pursuant to the authority set forth in Chapter 31 of the Los Angeles Administrative Code.
 For more information, contact: CannabisCommission@lacity.org.

-President Ahn is an attorney in the downtown Los Angeles office of Sheppard Mullin Richter & Hampton LLP specializing in commercial transactions.
+President Ahn is an attorney specializing in corporate, real estate, and land use transactions.
 He received a Bachelor’s of Business Administration degree from Emory University (Dean’s List) and a Juris Doctor degree from the University of Southern California Law School, Hale Moot Court Honors Program.

 Commissioner Villa is a Certified Public Accountant with more than 30 years of experience in accounting, auditing, financial management, forensic accounting, and as an expert witness in these fields .Rita Villa served as the controller of a financial services holding company listed on the New York Stock Exchange where she led a financial team through public offerings and participated in negotiating the acquisition of companies in the reinsurance industry with operations in the United States, Germany, Switzerland, England and Bermuda.
 Rita Villa previously served on the Studio City Neighborhood Council from 2008 until 2018 where she held positions as Secretary and Chair of the Government Relations Committee.
 Commissioner Villa was appointed to the Cannabis Regulation Commission in 2018.